Skip to content

 Functioning or disability level

-We recommend including how a child’s functions in the categories below, with levels such as none, mild, moderate, and severe.
+We recommend identifying a child’s disabilities or challenges in an easy-to-review format, with levels such as none, mild, moderate, and severe in the domains listed below.
 Be sure to offer prospective parents a place where they can find general information about what the different levels might mean.
-If you are not a registered user of our website, contact us to see examples of our guidelines.

 • Physical disabilities